 Deregulation is Confusing for Consumers and Communities

-Any residential or small business customers who wanted to opt out of the new contract would be allowed to do so.
-Those customers would continue to get their electricity from ComEd at the higher rate if Lincolnwood switches to another electric provider.
+Any residential or small business customers who wanted to opt-out of the new contract would be allowed to do so.
+Those customers would continue to get their electricity from ComEd at a higher rate if Lincolnwood switches to another electric provider.